idfive/Developer-Documentation/docs/back-end/drupal/drupal-testing.md

 ### Choosing which framework to use

+At idfive we choose to focus on Unit, and Functional tests for the types of sites/modules we build, so we will focus on those.

 - What are you trying to test?
 - What is the framework that will consume the least amount of system resources, and finsh my tests the fastest?
 - Can you test the behavior in a unit test without a lot of core functions?
 If yes, you want to write a unit test.
-- If you need core behavior, can you test the behavior without performing HTTP requests?
-If yes, you want to write a kernel test.
 - If you need core behavior and you need to perform HTTP requests, then write a functional test.
-- If you're testing AJAX JS behavior within the browser, then write a functional JavaScript test.

-At idfive we choose to focus on Unit, and Functional tests for the types of sites/modules we build, so we will focus on those.

 ### Basic codebase example setup